-- Receipt of funding (grants/appropriations) in the amount of \$389,933 and donations in the amount of \$2,957. - Employed 38 students as researchers/writers and student clerks/attorneys. - Convened 8 very successful community education and CLE programs. - Thurgood Marshall School of Law Innocence Project requests for assistance increased to 3000. - During 2015, saved or obtained for ECI's Property Preservation clinic clients, a calculated value in assets of \$703,603, primarily in real property. - The ECI Juvenile Justice Project saw a 71% case dismissal rate in delinquency courts. - Worked with more than 30 collaborators to provide group advocacy for likeminded policies and to provide community education forums.
+- Receipt of funding (grants/appropriations) in the amount of \$389,933 and donations in the amount of \$2,957. - Employment of 38 students as researchers/writers and student clerks/attorneys. - Convening of 8 very successful community education and CLE programs. - Increase of nearly 3000 requests for assistance from the Thurgood Marshall School of Law Innocense Project. - Saved or obtained for ECI's Property Preservation clinic clients, a calculated value in assets of \$2,893,613 primarily in real property. - The ECI Juvenile Justice Project saw a 71% case dismissal rate in delinquency courts. - Worked with more than 30 collaborators to provide group advocacy for like-minded policies and to provide community education forums.